yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Host/Program_MMC_boot_media.rst

             * Use the SDK to build a separate "flasher" image which can be transferred from the host PC via Ethernet to program the eMMC device.
-.. ifconfig:: CONFIG_part_variant in ('J721S2')
+.. ifconfig:: CONFIG_part_variant in ('J721S2','AM64X')

-        This documentation provide the steps for building flasher Image with initramfs-based boot support and programming the MMC device via CPSW Ethernet connection to a Linux host PC.
+        This documentation provides the steps for building flasher image with initramfs-based boot support and programming the MMC device via CPSW Ethernet connection to a Linux host PC.
 This solution will work with a completely blank board / SK and can be used as a base to create a custom production programming solution.